 Music is emotive, and artists are penalised and managed out of the system if they say (or sing) too much about too much.
-Kris has often fallen out with the establishment and the powers that be for voicing his often unpopular views on wars, injustice, his country’s foreign policy u0026amp; other sensitive issues.
-Although we often think of censorship as belonging to autocratic regimes, it is sadly alive and thriving in the so called free nations of the world and continues today.
+Kris has often fallen out with the establishment and the powers that be for voicing his often unpopular views on wars, injustice, his country’s foreign policy and other sensitive issues.
+Although we often think of censorship as belonging to autocratic regimes, it is sadly alive and thriving in the so-called free nations of the world and continues today.
 The means may differ, but power and money call the shots all over the world.
-Kristofferson was harshly penalised by the music and the film industry, u0026amp; given this powerful opposition it is a testament to the man that his art and music won through.
+Kristofferson was harshly penalised by the music and the film industry, and given this powerful opposition, it is a testament to the man that his art and music won through.

 During his career, Kris has had his concerts picketed by citizens, police, and at times, even the FBI.
 His records were taken off playlists with the excuse that he was “unmarketable”.
-He faced open opposition by the authorities in Russia, where he witnessed violence u0026amp; brutality against his audience during an informal performance that he did after his official gig was cancelled on some pretext.
-These acts followed him coming out publicly against war and oppression after visiting places like Nicaragua, Cuba, u0026amp; Russia and for speaking out against domestic u0026amp; foreign policies u0026amp; actions of the US government.
+He faced open opposition by the authorities in Russia, where he witnessed violence and brutality against his audience during an informal performance that he did after his official gig was cancelled on some pretext.
+These acts followed him coming out publicly against war and oppression after visiting places like Nicaragua, Cuba, and Russia and for speaking out against domestic and foreign policies and actions of the US government.

 NRK journalist Sigbjørn Nedland asked Kris to write a song to mark the Nobel Peace prize’s centenary, but he declined and in explanation told the journalist that he would never write a song on anyone’s demand.
 While filming in Europe, Mr Nedland met with Kris after the artist contacted him and said that he may have a song that might fit the occasion after all.